BukkitGerman/ruby_webserver/README.md

 # ruby_webserver
-A webserver based on Ruby::Sinatra.
-That contains a function to generate a Dynamic Navigation bar.
+A Webserver based on Ruby::Sinatra.
+That contains a function to generate a Dynamic Navigation bar for Webapplications.